 The E02 error code appears when the DC Load is overload and stop running. decrease the load voltage and wait for seconds the load will relive.

 The E03 error code appears when the DC Loads is short circuit.
 Remove the Loads first and replug, wait for seconds the load will relive.

 E04 Error Code

-The E04 error Code appears when the Battery is over voltage, when the battery cannot bear with the heavy input voltage, it may stop working or destroyed, first check the wiring, make sure is not caused by incorrect connection, then check the battery capacity, if the battery capacity is too small for current system, change a new battery. the third reason is it may connect with another Charger, if does, remove another charger. and Reset the solar charge controller to back to work.
+The E04 error code appears when the battery is overcharged, if the battery cannot bear the heavy input voltage, it may stop working or get destroyed, first check the wiring, make sure is not caused by wrong connection, then check the battery capacity.

 E05 Error Code